ceetaro/Suitkaise/site/sktime/sktime-how-it-works.md

 1. Gets the current thread's session

 2. Calls `session.resume()` which:
-    - Aquires session lock
+    - Acquires session lock

     - Gets the top frame from the stack

     - Checks if not paused:
-        - If not paused, issues a warning and returns
+        - If not paused, issues a `UserWarning` and returns

     - Calculates pause duration: `current_time - pause_started_at`
     - Adds pause duration to `total_paused`